kevdogg/SSH-Certificates/README.md

 The CA and CA.pub keys represent SSH Certificate Authority private and public keys for the ***domain.com*** domain.

-The CA private/public keypair can generated via the following command:
+The SSH Certificate Authority's CA private/public keypair can generated via the following command:
 ```bash
 ssh-keygen -a 100 -t ed25519 -f CA -C domain.com-SSH-CA
 ```